 3. Arm Pulses

 Put the band around your forearms, and raise your arms at 90 degrees, so your shoulders are in line with your elbows and your wrists are facing straight toward the roof

 Now slowly separate your arms away from each other, feeling the resistance on the band as you do it, then bring your arms in an inch, hold, and then push them out an inch again

 Continue this movement for 20 reps

 4. Bow and Arrow

-Holding the resistance band in both hands, straighten your left hand towards the computer, pull the right hand in towards your shoulder, ensuring that you can feel a little pinch in your shoulder blade as you do it.
-Rotate your body slightly to the right too, you should now be in a bow and arrow type position.
+Holding the resistance band in both hands, straighten your left hand towards the computer, and pull the right hand towards your shoulder, ensuring that you can feel a little pinch in your shoulder blade as you do it.
+Rotate your body slightly to the right; you should now be in a bow-and-arrow-type position.

-Keep the left hand still and strong as it is going to be your anchor but pull the right arm back, keeping the entire arm level with your shoulder.
+Keep the left hand still and strong as it will be your anchor but pull the right arm back, keeping the entire arm level with your shoulder.

 Slowly release the pressure on the right arm, and then pull it back again for another rep